-1. Urban Form, Growth & Intensification Promote settlement patterns and facilitate growth that:
+1. Urban Form, Growth & Intensification

+Promote settlement patterns and facilitate growth that:

-- Is directed to existing townships and the amount of growth is consistent with the Selwyn 2031 Township Network - Achieve consolidated settlement patterns with clear township boundaries - Is well integrated with town centres and neighbourhoods - Avoid adverse effects on rural activities and strategic infrastructure - · Avoid or mitigate natural hazard risks dentily, support and enable.
+- Is directed to existing townships and the amount of growth is consistent with the Selwyn 2031 Township Network - Achieve consolidated settlement patterns with clear township boundaries - Is well integrated with town centres and neighbourhoods - Avoid adverse effects on rural activities and strategic infrastructure - Avoid or mitigate natural hazard risks

-2. Communities & Local Character Identify, support and enable:
+2. Communities & Local Character

+Identify, support and enable:

 - · Prosperous and diverse communities

 - Sense of place and local identity for each township

-- · Strong social networks
+- Strong social network

 - · Economic diversity and opportunity

 - Community facilities and public spaces consistent with the Selwyn 2031 Township Network